-A notice of the neighborhood meeting was also sent via email to all neighborhood associations with emails listed with the City and located within 1 mile of the Subject Crossing the morning prior to the meeting, October 15, 2024 (Attachment 5).
-A separate email notification was sent to the MRP email listserv developed through the line siting process as a courtesy also the day prior to the neighborhood meeting (Attachment 6).
+A notice of the neighborhood meeting was also sent via email to all neighborhood associations with emails listed with the City and located within 1 mile of the Subject Crossing two days prior to the meeting (Attachment 5).
+A separate email notification was sent to the MRP email listserv developed through the line siting process as a courtesy also two days before the neighborhood meeting (Attachment 6).